 Methamphetamine has the potential to destroy the synapses in your brain’s pleasure center, and with continued use it makes it more difficult for you to experience any kind of pleasurable feelings without using the drug.

 Meth is a powerful stimulant that affects the central nervous system and changes the chemistry of your brain.
 When you use meth, you may experience feelings of euphoria, increased energy, talkativeness and a decreased appetite.
 It can also cause behavioral changes such as aggression, violence and other erratic behavior that may put you at risk.
 It takes a toll on your body as well, causing many health-related issues, and sustained use can lead to a stroke or even death.

-Meth is relatively easy to create and obtain, making it very popular among people with substance abuse disorders.
+Meth is relatively easy to create and obtain, though it can be volatile if the chemistry is off.
+Despite that, its prominence and the ability to take it in multiple ways makes it very popular among people with substance abuse disorders.
 A recent study by the National Survey on Drug Use and Health found that approximately 1.6 million people in the U.S. said they have used meth in the past 12 months.

+Methamphetamine can be used in several ways.
 The most common way people use meth is to smoke it in a small glass pipe called a flute.
-This provides the strongest, quickest rush that takes effect almost immediately.
+This provides the strongest, quickest rush.
+This takes effect almost immediately.
 Other methods include:

 - Injection: The powdered form of meth can be injected directly into the bloodstream so that the drug takes effect very quickly.
 This method also comes with a high risk of HIV, hepatitis, and other infections that can be carried by re-used or shared needles.

 - Snorting: New users often try meth for the first time by snorting it.
 This method produces more of a euphoric feeling than an intense rush, and it usually takes 3-5 minutes to take effect.